-These 10 secrets of a happy mom are ones that I have realized over the years… with four young kids, I have come to understand that it boils down to me and how I perceive things.
+These 10 secrets of a happy mom are ones that I have realized over the years… with four young kids, I have come to understand that being a happy, stress-free parent boils down to how I perceive things.
 Today I am sharing these secrets with you…

-Do your kids see that you are enjoying being their Mom?
+- Do your kids see that you ENJOY being their mom?

 I try to follow in the footsteps of my own mom.
-She is such a happy person, because she loves her family.
+She is such a happy person because she loves her family.
 So much like my grandma.
-I really love being a Mom.
-I have wanted to be one for as long as I can remember and although it can be stressful, there are so many ways to minimize that stress and maximize your happiness.
+I have wanted to be a mother for as long as I can remember and although it can be stressful, there are so many ways to minimize that stress and maximize your happiness.

 I have to say that although I feel busy a lot of our days, most of what we do is for fun.
 I do not like to put a lot of things on our plate, because I don’t like to feel rushed and I don’t like to pass that feeling of being rushed or stressed onto our kids.

 For example, yelling at the kids to “hurry up” while getting ready for church in the morning is really sending the opposite message, isn’t it?

 What’s the big deal if we have to go to the 10:30 service instead of 9:00?
 Is there really anything wrong with that?
 This goes for just about everything: when you feel stressed, say to yourself “Ok- what’s the big deal if I ____?
 As long as you are taking care of your family, you don’t really have to stress over much else.

 Take it easy on yourself.
 If you are skipping something because you decided to play with your child… so be it!
 Let things go just a bit!
 Enjoy the moment that you are in right now!